IPL 2022: Driven Rajasthan Royals feature in first final since 2008 in a bid to honour Shane Warne

 What also powers this team is a player that is doing justice to the tag of a multi-utility player – their captain Sanju Samson, who may have been missing from the India T20 squad against South Africa but has remained focussed on his roles at the franchise.

 Even as he leads the side, keeps wickets and bats for the team, he remains an inspired captain who does not tweak his approach simply because it is likely to guarantee him security.
-He’s still the calm and composed personality at the post-match presentations and still the batter that takes on the bowlers with a refreshing.
+He’s still the calm and composed personality at the post-match presentations and still the batter that takes on the bowlers with a refreshing intent.
 It may not guarantee him the ‘job security’, internationally as things stand at the moment, but that is a sign of a player secure in his abilities.

 Although the team’s success can be widely attributed to match winners like Buttler and Chahal, supporting acts from Sanju Samson, Devdutt Padikkal, Shimron Hetmyer in the batting unit and Prasidh Krishna, Trent Boult, R Ashwin and Obed McCoy made sure that there were different heroes who starred, who wanted to secure the coveted spot in the final.
 There were also glimpses of their investment in uncapped players such as Yashaswi Jaiswal, Riyan Parag and Kuldeep Sen bringing returns as they each have at least one match-winning contribution to show this season.